mengguo214/Sports-Market-Segmentation/README.md

 ## 3. Findings
 By fitting Poisson Distribution and NBD to the data, the project found that there were two group of teams in Spanish La Liga League: one with higher average home-game goal of 2.6, and the other with relatively lower average home-game goal of 1.2

+More precise explanation could be find in the report file.